-Like most other herbs, growing dill indoors is easy, straightforward, and doesn’t require any special equipment.
+Like most other herbs, growing dill indoors is easy, straightforward, and requires no special equipment.

-- Find a high-quality potting soil that fits your needs.
+- Find high-quality potting soil that fits your needs.

 - Make sure your chosen seed variety works well for indoor gardening.

-If you’re looking to save time, our go to potting soil is made by Fox Farm.
-Read reviews and purchase Fox Farm soil at Amazon.
+If you’re looking to save time, our go-to potting soil is made by Fox Farm.
+Read reviews and purchase Fox Farm soil here on Amazon.